jupyterspot/docs/_sources/annotations.md

 # Whiteboarding with your notebook

 Talking about Jupyter data visualizations over Zoom can be difficult when you have no way of pointing directly to something on the screen.
-It's often hard to verbally describe where on the plot an outlier is.
+For example, it's often hard to verbally describe where on the plot an outlier is or where the seasonality is breaking down for a time-series.
 ## Tools

 JupyterSpot gives you several tools for annotating your notebook that can help with this.
 All objects created by these tools sync in real-time so that you and your colleagues always see the same thing.